Extraction & Structuring

 Extract Structured Data from Technical PDFs and Spec Sheets

-Upload a PDF or DOCX and get back structured, organized data — every property, value, unit, and standard reference identified and ready to use.
-No manual cleanup, no copy-paste errors.
+Upload a PDF or DOCX and get back structured, organized product data — every property, value, unit, and standard reference identified, scored for confidence, and anchored to its exact source location.
+Click any field to verify it against the original document.
+Ask questions via the built-in chat.
+No manual cleanup, no copy-paste errors, no black box.

 Position-aware extraction